y-sunflower/plotjs/docs/index.md

 ![](quick.png)

 What if we make it interactive?
-In 1 line with `d3scribe`, it becomes:
+In 1 line with `plotjs`, it becomes:

 ```python
 interactivePlot(tooltip=df["species"].to_list())